xeor/k8s-appfocus-backup/README.md

 # kab - k8s appfocus backup

+NOTE: This is just an experiment for now...

 ## Intro

 There are many backup-solutions for kubernetes, but many of them are overly complicated.